How to Use Box Breathing to Calm Anxiety in Under 3 Minutes

 - Your attention

-- 3 minutes (set a timer if helpful)
+- 3 minutes (set a timer if helpful to avoid checking the clock)

 🕐 Minute 0:00–0:30 – Get Settled

 Sit or lie down comfortably.
+If you are in a chair, place your feet flat on the floor to feel grounded.
 Rest your hands on your lap or knees.
-Gently close your eyes or soften your gaze.
+Gently close your eyes or soften your gaze by looking at a fixed point on the floor.
 Take one natural breath in and out to center yourself.
+Notice where you are holding tension, perhaps in your jaw or shoulders, and consciously let those muscles drop.

 🕐 Minute 0:30–2:30 – Begin the Box (4 Rounds)

 Start the cycle.
-Count silently or use a timer/app with gentle ticks.
+Count silently in your head or use a timer or app with gentle ticks to keep your pace steady.

-- Inhale slowly through your nose for 4 seconds (feel your belly rise)
+- Inhale slowly through your nose for 4 seconds.
+Focus on diaphragmatic breathing, which means you feel your belly rise rather than your chest lifting.

 That’s one box.
 Aim for 4 full cycles (16 seconds per cycle × 4 = 64 seconds, or just over 1 minute).

-If 4 seconds feels too long, start with 3 seconds per side and build up.
-If it feels easy, try 5 or 6.
+If 4 seconds feels too long or causes you to panic, start with 3 seconds per side and build up as you become more comfortable.
+If it feels too easy, try increasing the count to 5 or 6 seconds.

 🕐 Minute 2:30–3:00 – Return Gently

-After your final exhale hold, let your breathing return to normal.
+After your final exhale hold, let your breathing return to a normal, natural rhythm.
+Do not rush back into your day immediately.
 Notice how your body feels.
 Is your jaw softer?
-Your shoulders lower?
-Your mind a little quieter?
+Are your shoulders lower?
+Is your mind a little quieter?

-Take one more intentional breath, then open your eyes.
+Take one more intentional breath, feeling the air fill your lungs completely, then open your eyes slowly.

 Why This Works (The Science Bit)